FullScreenShenanigans/EightBittr/packages/eightbittr/README.md

 ❌ ⚠ _EightBittr isn't production ready or well-supported - you're probably better off using a more standard game engine._ ⚠ ❌

 ### Documentation

+Interested in learning more?
+See:

+-   [docs/Architecture.md](./docs/Architecture.md) for a rundown of how EightBittr's pieces work together.
+-   [docs/Consumption.md](./docs/Consumption.md) for how to set up a game using EightBittr.
+-   [docs/Testing.md](./docs/Testing.md) for how to test a game set up with EightBittr.

 <!-- Development -->